Quality, Functionality and Time

 - The need for a rapid testing/feedback cycle – Clients often have difficulty keeping up with agile development’s rapid iteration and testing/feedback cycle.
 This can put the project at risk, since the longer we go without feedback, the harder it is to recover if we aren’t developing what the client expects.
 We sometimes mitigate this by slowing development velocity down, so client testing can catch up.

 - The desire for an exact launch date – Many clients who want an exact launch date once a contract is signed.
 This is probably what I struggle with the most.
 It is very difficult to give an accurate launch date at the start of a project because:

 - Client projects are very fluid with changes in requirements

 - It’s difficult to determine the client’s ability to adhere to testing/feedback schedules.
 Because we develop in rapid interactions, clients are not always able to “keep up” with testing and feedback.
 This can cause delays in the project.

 - Sometimes a client’s internal processes, such as security audits or internal review boards, delay progress and its difficult to determine the impact of this early on in the project.

 There is no perfect world.
 The waterfall approach has issues, the agile approach has issues, and our hybrid approach has issues.
 Every organization has to determine what approach works best for their culture, their clients and their employees.
 For us, the hybrid approach works well, and takes some pressure off the “quality, functionality and time” dilemma.

-To learn more about our development process, download our ebook Soup to Nuts: Taking an Application Idea to Reality or check out our video series Demystifying the Software Development Process.
+To learn more about our development process, check out our video series Demystifying the Software Development Process.